TSG-source/ET-Navigator/README.md

-# Pulse AI: The Intelligent Newsroom
+# ET Navigator: The Intelligent Newsroom

 An AI-native business news experience featuring personalized newsrooms, interactive intelligence briefings, and story arc tracking.
 Pulse AI synthesizes thousands of sources to deliver a specific, high-signal news edge tailored to your persona.